-- Dedication to small business in America as evidenced through promotion of a climate favorable to free enterprise.
+• Dedication to small business in America through promotion of a climate favorable to free enterprise;

-- Promotion of a positive image of American business through excellent business, civic or corporate leadership.
+• Promotion of a positive image of American business through excellent business, civic or corporate leadership; and

-- Leadership in advancing the interest of small business in America evidenced by efforts and accomplishments in affecting the legislative and regulatory environment.
+• Leadership in advancing the interest of small business in America by efforts and accomplishments in affecting the legislative and regulatory environment.

-To allow the judges adequate time to evaluate the nominees, your nominations must be received by the Awards Committee by March 15, 2017.
+To allow adequate time to evaluate the nominees, nominations must be received by by April 1, 2023.
 Nominations should be mailed to: Small Business Person of the Year Committee, c/o Kathy Glenn, Paley Rothman, 4800 Hampden Lane, 6th Floor, Bethesda, MD 20814.
 You may also email Kathy email@example.com.
 You may also email your nominations to firstname.lastname@example.org.

-The award winner will receive a SBCA stipend of up to $1,000 to pay for his or her travel expenses to Washington, D.C. and will receive national, regional and local publicity.
+The award winner will receive a stipend of up to $1,000 to pay for travel expenses to Washington, D.C. and will receive national, regional and local publicity.
 The award winner will also receive a complimentary SBCA membership for calendar years 2023 and 2024.

-From time to time SBCA members request more information relating to nominees than the general criteria listed above.
-Due to the diverse nature and impact of small businesses, it is not really possible to adequately describe in advance the type of person who will receive this award year in and year out but it might be helpful to highlight a few of our past award winners.
+From time to time we have been asked for more information on who should be nominated beyond the general criteria listed above.
+Due to the diverse nature and impact of small businesses, it is not really possible to define one type of person who will receive this award in any given year.
+However, it might be helpful to highlight a few of our past award winners: